bjornjohansen/wplang/README.md

 }
 ```

-You should propbably want to customize these values to suit your needs.
+You should probably want to customize these values to suit your needs.

 Finally run:
 ```